SURREAL FASHION BY MISS ANIELA

 "There's no photographer who creates such surreal fashion photos as Miss Aniela"

-Mixing art and fashion photography, British artist Miss Aniela (Natalie Dybisz b.
-1986) creates a fine balance of contemporary creativity.
+All the images seen on this website are produced and created by British artist Miss Aniela, real name Natalie Dybisz (b.
+1986) who mixes art and fashion photography to create a fine balance of contemporary creativity.
 Her work centres on a fusion of traditional imagery and digitally enhanced motifs, interweaving in a surreal composition.

-Miss Aniela has been exhibited by the Saatchi Gallery, House of Parliament, Waldermarsudde Museum Stockholm and Vogue Italia in Milan; and in numerous media including BBC, Plastik Magazine, Yahoo, The Metro and NY Arts.
+Miss Aniela's work has been exhibited by the Saatchi Gallery, House of Parliament, Waldermarsudde Museum Stockholm and Vogue Italia in Milan; and in numerous media including BBC, Daily Mail, Yahoo, El Pais and NY Arts.

 Many of the images notably feature elements from classical paintings including Adriaen van Utrecht, Melchior d'Hondecoeter and Otto Marseus van Schrieck; creatively and strategically combining modern with old, and birthing a new creation from paintstroke to pixel.

-Miss Aniela has been working on the collection for over 6 years, shooting extensively on location worldwide.
+Miss Aniela has been working on the collection for over seven years, shooting extensively on location worldwide.
 The result is a visual feast crossing centuries of art history.

 - Prins Eugens Waldemarsudde museum, Stockholm